Comparison

 Comparison or comparing is the act of evaluating two or more things by determining the relevant, comparable characteristics of each thing, and then determining which characteristics of each are similar to the other, which are different, and to what degree.
 Where characteristics are different, the differences may then be evaluated to determine which thing is best suited for a particular purpose.
 The description of similarities and differences found between the two things is also called a comparison.
 Comparison can take many distinct forms, varying by field:

 To compare things, they must have characteristics that are similar enough in relevant ways to merit comparison.
 If two things are too different to compare in a useful way, an attempt to compare them is colloquially referred to in English as "comparing apples and oranges."
-Comparison is widely used in society, in science and in the arts.
+Comparison is widely used in society, in science and the arts.